 My research focuses on advancing our understanding of how and why aging impacts the brain and associated cognitive abilities.
 I use neuroimaging scans of brain function and structure together with measures of cognition and health status to identify those factors that influence brain aging and the risk for Alzheimer's disease.
 My work also includes identifying how health and lifestyle interventions can help to delay or prevent the effects of brain aging and Alzheimer's disease.

-Distinguished Professor, Professor, BIO5 Institute, Professor, Cognitive Science - GIDP, Professor, Psychology, Professor, Neuroscience - GIDP
+Distinguished Professor, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cognitive Science - GIDP, Professor, Neuroscience - GIDP, Professor, Psychology

 Depression is a major health problem that is often chronic or recurrent.
 Existing treatments have limited effectiveness, and are provided wihtout a clear indication that they will match a particular patient's needs.
 In this era of precision medicine, we strive to develop neurally-informed treatments for depression and related disorders.